- https://timesofindia.indiatimes.com/city/delhi/the-uncontrolled-delhi-rent-control-act-1958/articleshow/109245356.cms

 - Priya Bala Ghosh v.
 B.L.
 Singhania, AIR 1992 SC 639

-Bonafide Requirement of Landlord Under Delhi Rent Control Act
+Bonafide Requirement for Eviction Under Delhi Rent Control Act

 Latest Updates on Delhi Trent Control Act

-The Model Tenancy Act was approved by the Union Cabinet in June 2021, and the states were invited to enact it.
-The Delhi Rent Control Laws, 1958 will be repealed by the government, and the new rent act will take effect.
+The Union Cabinet approved the Model Tenancy Act in June 2021, and the states were invited to enact it.
+The government will repeal the Delhi Rent Control Laws 1958, and the new rent act will take effect.
 Since land is a crucial issue in the national capital, the centre must enact the law in Delhi.
 The traditional lease agreements between renters and landlords would not be affected by the new law.

 Ans.
 The state of Delhi follows the Delhi Rent Act 1958 which applies to every property, residential or commercial, within the limits of the National Capital Region.
 Only Government premises are exempted from the Delhi Rent Act.